Skip to main content

 Key Takeaways

-A few strong posts per year beat many short texts without substance.
+A few strong, maintained posts are more valuable than many short texts without substance.

 What a Company Blog Must Deliver

-A company blog pays off when it achieves three things simultaneously: visibility, trust, and pre-qualification.
-Visibility brings people to your website; trust makes them stay; pre-qualification ensures fitting inquiries come in - rather than random ones.
+A blog pays off when it connects three things: visibility, trust, and prequalification.
+Visibility brings people to the website.
+Trust makes them continue reading.
+Prequalification makes inquiries more concrete and better fitting.

 Finding the Right Topics